patrickmslatteryvt/chaos_tank/README.md

 ## DISCLAIMER

 Whatever you shoot are the pods in the `default` namespace.
+The Dockerized version will shoot containers in whatever namespace you put in the `NS` env var.

 Please make sure you are not actually killing your environments!

 ## Usage